Cubs use ninth-inning rally to beat Nationals

 Blake Treinen (0-2), who gave up the three runs in the ninth, took the loss while Felix Pena (1-0), who pitched one scoreless inning, got the win.

+"We are a really good team now," Washington manager Dusty Baker said.
+"We still need some help" in the bullpen.

-Anthony Rendon hit a two-run, go-ahead homer in the seventh off Carl Edwards, Jr. to give the Nationals a 3-2 lead in the seventh.
+Anthony Rendon hit a two-run, go-ahead homer in the seventh off Carl Edwards, Jr. to give the Nationals a 3-2 lead.
 Rendon hit a full-count pitch to left for his 16th homer of the year and 11th in his last 32 games.

 Pinch-hitter Brian Goodwin of Washington had a bases-loaded single to drive in a run against reliever Pedro Strop to make it 4-2 later in the seventh.